-421. The responsibilities of the Public Information and Documentation Section (PIDS) include conducting media relations worldwide, drafting and executing communication strategies, overseeing the content of the Court's web site, publishing judgments and decisions rendered by the Court, issuing general publications produced by the Court, and organizing specific information campaigns in support of the Court's work.
-Drawing on the experiences of other courts, the section will also define, support and conduct outreach activities for the Court in the field.

-422. The objectives of the PIDS are to continue to publicize the activities of the Court and to create and preserve a perception of the Court as a legitimate, efficient and credible judicial institution.
-Special attention is given to the perception of the Court's activities in a specific situation.
-To fulfil this mandate effectively, the PIDS takes into account the variety of audiences it needs to address and targets its message accordingly.

-423. The 2005 budget will enable the Section to take the final steps needed to create solid support for strategizing and message formulation, and to have the immediate capacity to provide accurate and timely information on the activities of the Court.
+- 421. The responsibilities of the Public Information and Documentation Section (PIDS) include conducting media relations worldwide, drafting and executing communication strategies, overseeing the content of the Court's web site, publishing judgments and decisions rendered by the Court, issuing general publications produced by the Court, and organizing specific information campaigns in support of the Court's work.
+Drawing on the experiences of other courts, the section will also define, support and conduct outreach activities for the Court in the field. - 422.
+The objectives of the PIDS are to continue to publicize the activities of the Court and to create and preserve a perception of the Court as a legitimate, efficient and credible judicial institution.
+Special attention is given to the perception of the Court in the field, particularly in relation to the population directly affected by the Court's activities in a specific situation.
+To fulfil this mandate effectively, the PIDS takes into account the variety of audiences it needs to address and targets its message accordingly. - 423.
+The 2005 budget will enable the Section to take the final steps needed to create solid support for strategizing and message formulation, and to have the immediate capacity to provide accurate and timely information on the activities of the Court.
 The Section's capacity does not go beyond this level.
 However, it relies heavily on establishing and developing international, regional and national networks that will be used to communicate the messages developed within the Court, thus minimizing the resources required to carry out the work.